AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 **Task**
  - If you're using Azure Machine Learning Studio then first read this [short guide](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
 And then complete this [tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-experiment).

-- If you will code you own project then complete this [Microsoft Learn Module](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).
+- If you will code your own project then complete this [Microsoft Learn Module](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).

 #### Part-2
 Complete one project from the ideas mentioned above or of your choice.
 You can complete the project with either using Azure Machine Learning Studio or code up the project using Azure Notebooks or similar tools.